mmaltsev/Artikel-Swipe/README.md

 # Artikel Swiper
-Artikel Swiper is an application for learning German articles by swiping nouns according to an article that should go with it.
+Artikel Swiper is an application for learning German articles by swiping nouns according to the articles that should go with them.
 There are 2000 nouns that are randomly displayed to a user.
-If wiped correctly, the next noun is shown.
+If swiped correctly, the next noun is shown.

 ## Deployment